Overview: LSU Genomics Core

 Read output can be higher for very high quality NGS libraries that result in low levels of polyclonal ISPs and minimal filtering for low-quality reads.

 Sequencing is based on pH changes associated with the incorporation of native nucleotides; data accuracy is improved by incorporating flow-space information (i.e., which nucleotide was being flowed across the chip at the time of incorporation) into basecalling... as well as in downstream mapping with Ion-optimized software, TMAP.
-Prior to developing libraries for sequencing on this platform, please contact us to discuss your project.

 — Electrophoresis-Only: Client performs the BigDye sequencing reaction, cleans the products, and resuspends them in (preferably) ABI Hi-Di formamide such that the samples are ready for electrophoresis on the 3130xl.
 Guidelines and requirements for DNA sequencing are outlined in Sequencing_Instructions.docx; additional assistance can be found in the Science Aid Center and Documents & Protocols (under the heading of "ABI 3130xl Genetic Analyzers").